 We were talking about having hope, and whether or not we believe in soulmates, etc. I personally believe that we all have a soulmate, and I genuinely feel that if I didn’t feel this way – at that point, I’d have lost hope at finding my one true love.
-Having hope is essential when it comes to finding your best match in life, because you need to stay optimistic when searching for love.
+Having hope is essential when it comes to finding your best match in life because you need to stay optimistic when searching for love.
 As well, your heart must be open to receiving that love when it comes around.
-However, what people shouldn’t do is linger on, waiting for someone to step up, do the right thing, and become a better, more evolved, and enlightened person or partner for that matter.
+However, what people shouldn’t do is linger on, waiting for someone to step up, do the right thing, and become a better, more evolved, and an enlightened person or partner for that matter.

 You can’t expect people to change, nor should you try to change them to fit your lifestyle, needs, and preferences.
 I really believe that we all have that perfect fit, and we shouldn’t settle for less.
-Many times we waste our time dating people that are just “okay matches,” instead of waiting to explore situations that seem more promising, and a better fit.
+Many times we waste our time dating people that are just “okay matches,” instead of waiting to explore situations that seem more promising and a better fit.
 Going on pointless dates serves no one any good, and if anything, they can be distracting, deflating, and they might even feel like a big headache once you’ve got on enough of them.

 The truth is, you should never feel like you’re wasting your time dating the wrong people.
 But instead, you should figure out what you want in a match, what works for you, and what doesn’t so that you’ll have a better idea of finding it when it crosses your path.
 Just remember to recognize that when a situation leaves you in doubt and with questions as to whether or not it’s the right match, you shouldn’t have to force things to work.

 Sure, you might be getting cold feet.
-But I’d seriously think about what you’re having doubts about, because you shouldn’t have to force things when something is right, and if you have doubts now and before marriage if that’s your ultimate goal, then you need to address your doubts now, and beforehand.
+But I’d seriously think about what you’re having doubts about, because you shouldn’t have to force things when something is right, and if you have doubts now and before marriage, if that’s your ultimate goal, then you need to address your doubts now, and beforehand.
 Like my daughter said, “Just because you want to be with a person, doesn’t mean that you should be with them.”

 G-d has His own plan as to what’s in store for us.
-Sometimes no matter how badly you want something to work and you want to be with a particular person, and for whatever reason it doesn’t happen – it’s okay.
-The right match for you will view you as the sun and the moon, and nothing less.
+Sometimes no matter how badly you want something to work and you want to be with a particular person, and for whatever reason, it doesn’t happen – it’s okay.
+The right match for you will view you like the sun and the moon, and nothing less.
 Why settle for someone that isn’t right for you.
-There’s no need to force things, because when it’s right you’ll know it, your partner will know it, and things will naturally tend to go smoother and flow to the point where you both feel more happiness.
+There’s no need to force things because when it’s right you’ll know it, your partner will know it, and things will naturally tend to go smoother and flow to the point where you both feel more happiness.